MuhammadSaikat25/L2A3/redme.md

-# for run locally use "npm run start"
+# for run locally use "npm run dev"
 # for build ts into js use "tsc" or 'npm run build'